-We currently intend to pay minimum quarterly dividends of \$0.30 per share for all of 2008 to holders of our common stock, when, as and if declared by our Board of Directors.
-However, we may not earn sufficient revenues or we may incur expenses or liabilities that would reduce or eliminate the cash available for distribution as dividends.
+Subject to the limitations discussed below, we currently intend to pay regular minimum quarterly dividends of \$0.22 per share in 2007 to holders of our common stock, when, as and if declared by our Board of Directors.
+However, we may not earn sufficient charterhire or we may incur expenses or liabilities that would reduce or eliminate the cash available for distribution as dividends.
 Our loan agreements may also limit the amount of dividends we can pay under some circumstances based on certain covenants included in the loan agreements.